-Cigars are one of life’s simple luxuries.
+Premium Cigars are one of life’s simple luxuries.
 But do you know how to select a great cigar for your personal tastes?
-This guide will help you become acquainted with the characteristics of a fine cigar and what criteria you will need to consider.
+This guide will help you become acquainted with the characteristics of premium cigars and what criteria you will need to consider.

 First things first: If you’re looking for quality, limit your search to those cigars crafted and rolled by hand.
 These bear the label of either “totalmente a mano” or “totally by hand,” depending on the cigar’s origin, on both the cigar band and box.
 (Most quality cigars come from Spanish-speaking countries.)
 Beyond that, which cigar is best will depend entirely on your personal tastes, or those of your recipient.
 Consider these eight factors when making a selection: